Most competitions have now resumed

 Winter League for Teams of Six or Eight

 This is an informal, sociable competition with matches played mainly in players’ homes at mutually convenient times.
 It is open to both full and off-peak members and affords a good opportunity for the two groups to mix and get to know each other.
 Four members of a team take part in each match, so each team member is not required to play in every match.
 IMP scores are used in matches which are converted on a Victory Point scale.
 When the final results have been received, should there be a tie for first place, a play off will take place to determine the overall winner.

 The Winter League will commence during September and entries must be received by 15 August.
-All matches are played on average once a month and must be finished before the AGM in April 2019.
+All matches are played on average once a month and must be finished before the AGM.

 Annual Prize Giving

-Trophies and Prizes for all events will be presented at the Bridge Section AGM.
+Trophies and Prizes for all events will be presented at the Club AGM.